ryuk5/REST-API-With-Flask-SQL-Alchemy/README.md

     * To install the dependencies run the following command: pip install -r requirements.txt

 4. You have to create the database schema using the following commands(this project uses SQLite3 as a database):
-    1. type python in your terminal (you will be able to run python in the python terminal)
+    1. type: python in your terminal (you will be able to run python in the python terminal)
     2. type: from app import db
     3. type: db.create_all()